-Méthod(e)s, African Review of Social Science Methodology, is an international journal that will be published twice yearly in French and English.
+Méthod(e)s, African Review of Social Science Methodology, is an international journal published twice annually in French and English.
 It is another invaluable addition to the already substantial stable of CODESRIA journals.

-Contributions for publication in Méthod(e)s will cover the following broad areas:
+Contributions for publication in Méthod(e)s fall in the following broad areas:

 1. Critical epistemological reflections on research procedures and techniques;